Skip to Content

 Shahi Paneer Curry Recipe

-Shahi paneer is a Mughlai curry with a long old history, it translates to "royal" paneer and features a suitable rich creamy sauce with a relatively mild heat level and the unmistakable flavour of saffron.
+Shahi paneer is a Mughlai curry with a long history; it translates to "royal" paneer and features a suitably rich creamy sauce with a relatively mild heat level and the unmistakable flavour of saffron.

 Ingredients